 Can I take ibuprofen with amitriptyline?

 Yes.
 Ibuprofen or other NSAIDs reduce inflammation and improve pain in many musculoskeletal problems.
-Generally, it is safe to take these two tablets together.
+It is generally safe to take these two tablets together.

 What painkillers can I take with amitriptyline?